Dijon Talton

 Dijon Hendra Talton (born September 17, 1989) is an American producer, actor, singer and director.
-He won several awards as part of the cast of Glee, and has since continued to play small roles on television and film, as well as producing through his company The Talton Company.
+He won several awards as part of the cast of Glee, and has since continued to play roles on television and film, as well as producing through his company The Talton Company.
 In his projects, he typically works with his cousin Meagan Good.

 Early and personal life

 Dijon Hendra Talton was born in Los Angeles, California, on September 17, 1989, to Len and Gina Talton.
 He has said that his older cousin Meagan Good is his "best friend" and was "like a second mother growing up".

 In 2016, he was part of the Artistic Alliance for Justice campaign video encouraging black people to vote in the 2016 United States presidential election.

-His partner, NYC club promoter Frank Watson, died in 2022.